- About JMRI, LLC. Board chairperson, JMRI, LLC. Tomonori Tomura

 Based on a bottom-up management perspective, we take a considerate approach to our clients and those who approach us for consultations on their difficulties, and focus on whether we can be useful to society and to everyone before we think about profit or loss.

 We do our very best to contribute what little we can to society.
-As we receive the difficult and comparatively higher-priced requests made to us by large corporations with gratitude and honour, we use the funds from these requests to handle cases and free consultations for activities that contribute to society or organisations working for the public interest, such as agencies and associations including mother-child welfare centres, the Japan National Council of Social Welfare, and medical welfare organisations.
+As we receive the difficult and comparatively higher-priced requests made to us by large corporations with gratitude and honor, we use the funds from these requests to handle cases and free consultations for activities that contribute to society or organizations working for the public interest, such as agencies and associations including mother-child welfare centers, the Japan National Council of Social Welfare, and medical welfare organizations.
 We do so without consideration of profit, even if it takes private contributions on our part.

 Although our corporate form is that of a for-profit business, we would like to promote publicly beneficial and socially meaningful activities more than even public or administrative agencies, NPOs, or NGOs; we create the funds for these activities through our for-profit work as well as our own private contributions rather than relying on sponsors, donations, or subsidies, thus remaining self-reliant and increasing our financial and mental independence.